Last Updated on March 30, 2023

 In other cases, it might not be a model name or style that’s listed, but rather a model number.

 For example, if we’re talking about a Chamber pillow from Downlite, it will say “Downlite – HOS100PI0560” (which is the model number for that specific pillow).

 Search for model names or numbers

 Once you have those names and numbers, your job is half done.
 Now all you have to do is find the corresponding store online.

 If you’re looking for a down pillow or a comforter from Downlite, they have a store on Amazon as well!
-You’ll find pretty much every pillow and comforter that they make.
+You can also find many Downlite products in our store as well.

 Whichever product you’re looking for; once you have the manufacturer info, and you find their online store – your job is done.